michaelnny/rl4llm/README.md

 - Basic resource monitoring (CPU/GPU)
 - Logging samples to files and metrics to Tensorboard

-More example of the logging manager can be found at the `BaseTrainer.train` and `BaseTrainer.log_batch_episodes`.
+More example of the logging manager can be found at the `BaseTrainer.train` and `BaseTrainer.log_episodes`.

 ## Know Issues

 - When running SGLang with `--enable-memory-saver`, sometimes the inference server will hangs when we try to release/resume the memory.
 The most likely cause is due to CUDA OOM, try reduce the memory fraction or using more powerful GPU.
+- Logging with wandb is not fully tested, may not work out of the box.

 ## License